 Salts and Sugars

-The first thing to consider is the ratio of salt to sugar.
+The first thing to consider with your signature rub is the ratio of salt to sugar.
 A higher ratio of salt works best in rubs for beef, fish, and wild game, while those with more sugar are better suited for pork.

 Salt: Refined, fine grained (included in Big Bob’s secret pork shoulder seasoning)

 Sea salt: From evaporated seawater; usually very fine grained

 Seasoned salt: Regular salt combined with flavoring ingredients (e.g., garlic salt, onion salt, celery salt)

 White sugar: Highly refined cane or beet sugar; will scorch at hotter temperatures